-The measurements of the water and carbon fluxes with the eddy-covariance (EC) method were conducted at Nam Co site in 2009 and at Kema site in 2010.
+The measurements of the water and carbon fluxes with the eddy-covariance (EC) method were conducted at the Nam Co site in 2009 and at the Kema site in 2010.
 The EC towers were equipped with CSAT3 sonic anemometers (Campbell Sci.
-Inc.) and LI-7500 (LI-COR Biosciences) gas analyzers.
-The complete instrumentation, including radiation and soil sensors, is given in Appendix A; for more details see Zhou et al. (2011) and Biermann et al. (2011, 2013).
+Inc.) and LI-7500 (LI-COR Biosciences) gas analysers.
+The complete instrumentation, including radiation and soil sensors, is given in Tables 3 and 4; for more details see Zhou et al. (2011) and Biermann et al. (2011, 2013).

 Turbulent fluxes were calculated and quality controlled based on micrometeorological standards (Aubinet et al., 2012) through the application of the software package TK2/TK3 developed at the University of Bayreuth (Mauder and Foken, 2004, 2011).
-This includes all necessary data correction and data quality tools (Foken et al., 2012a), was approved by comparison with six other commonly used software packages (Mauder et al., 2008) and successfully applied in numerous international field campaigns.
+This includes all necessary data correction and data quality tools (Foken et al., 2012a), was approved by comparison with other commonly used software packages (Mauder et al., 2008; Fratini and Mauder, 2014), and calculated fluxes match up-to-date micrometeorological standards (Foken et al., 2012a; Rebmann et al., 2012).
 It also offers a quality flagging system evaluating stationarity and development of turbulence (Foken and Wichura, 1996; Foken et al., 2004).
 Furthermore, a footprint analysis was performed (Göckede et al., 2004, 2006), which showed that the footprint area was within the classified land use type.
+This finding is in agreement with the results obtained by Zhou et al. (2011) for the Nam Co site.

-For the interpretation of the results, the so-called un-closure of the surface energy balance (Foken, 2008) with eddy-covariance data must be taken into account, especially when comparing eddy-covariance measurements with models that close the energy balance, like SEWAB (Kracher et al., 2009), or when comparing evapotranspiration sums with micro-lysimeter measurements.
-For Nam Co site Zhou et al. (2011) found that only 70 % of the available energy (net radiation minus ground heat flux) contributes to the sensible and latent heat flux, which is similar to the findings of other authors for the Tibetan Plateau (Tanaka et al., 2001; Yang et al., 2004).
-For the Nam Co 2009 data set we found a closure of 80% while both eddy-covariance measurements in Kema 2010 showed a closure of 73 %.
-Following recent experimental studies, we assume that the missing energy is to a large extent part of the sensible heat flux (Foken et al., 2011; Charuchittipan et al., 2014), which was also postulated from model studies (Ingwersen et al., 2011).
-We thus corrected the turbulent fluxes for the missing energy according to the percentage of sensible and latent heat flux contributing to the buoyancy flux following the suggestion of (Charuchittipan et al., 2014).
-This correction method attributes most of the residual to the sensible heat flux depending on the Bowen ratio; i.e. more than 90% in case of Bo = 1, and roughly 60% in case of Bo = 0.1.
-In contrast, eddy-covariance derived NEE fluxes were not corrected (Foken et al., 2012a).
+For the interpretation of the results, the so-called unclosure of the surface energy balance (Foken, 2008) with eddy-covariance data must be taken into account, especially when comparing eddy-covariance measurements with models that close the energy balance, like SEWAB (Kracher et al., 2009), or when comparing evapotranspiration sums with micro-lysimeter measurements.
+For the Nam Co site Zhou et al. (2011) found that only 70 % of the available energy (net radiation minus ground heat flux) contributes to the sensible and latent heat flux, which is similar to the findings of other authors for the Tibetan Plateau (Tanaka et al., 2001; Yang et al., 2004).
+For the Nam Co 2009 data set we found a closure of 80 %, while both eddy-covariance measurements in Kema 2010 showed a closure of 73 %.
+Following recent experimental studies, we assume that the missing energy is to a large extent part of the sensible heat flux (Foken et al., 2011; Charuchittipan et al., 2014), which was also postulated from a model study (Ingwersen et al., 2011).
+We thus corrected the turbulent fluxes for the missing energy according to the percentage of sensible and latent heat flux contributing to the buoyancy flux according to Charuchittipan et al. (2014), Eqns 21-23 therein.
+This correction method attributes most of the residual to the sensible heat flux depending on the Bowen ratio (see Charuchittipan et al., 2014, Fig. 8 therein).
+For the measured range of Bowen ratios from 0.12 (5 % quantile) to 3.3 (95 % quantile), 37 to 2 % of the available energy was moved to the latent heat flux.
+For Kema in 2010, this is equal to an addition of $5 \,\mathrm{W}\,\mathrm{m}^{-2}$ missing energy to the latent heat flux on average.
+In contrast, eddycovariance-derived net ecosystem exchange (NEE) fluxes were not corrected (Foken et al., 2012a).